 Business consultants love talking about the value triangle.
 It goes something like this: when businesses procure a product or service, they want it to be high quality, they want it to be fast and they want it to be cheap.
 MBA lecturers typically put these three parameters at the three points of a triangle and say that a supplier can position itself such that is delivers two, but it will be at the expense of the third.
 Intuitively, it makes sense:

 - Cheap and good means you have to wait

-- Fast and good will not be cheap
+- Fast and goodwill are not cheap

-The value triangle can be used in other areas of business too, however, such as project management, buildings and infrastructure and even staffing strategy.
+The value triangle can be used in other areas of business too, however, such as project management, buildings and infrastructure, and even staffing strategy.

 However, there is one measure that businesses are rapidly adopting that tears the MBA texts apart.

 By outsourcing their IT support function to a third party supplier like the one on this website, businesses derive reduced costs, faster service, and higher quality.
 That must be worth a more detailed look.

 An in-house IT team is an expensive thing to have.
 It’s not just the salaries, there are also endless training courses to try and keep the knowledge base relevant.
 Then there is the hardware and software to think about, not to mention the space it all uses.

 When you outsource to an external provider, you no longer have to think about salaries, bonuses, holiday pay, contributions, recruitment costs, HR support – the list goes on.